Aantrreksh/sql-query/sqlref/sql_reference.template.md

 ## Index Management
 {: #chapterIndexManagement}

 The following commands allow you to create indexes for data skipping during SQL execution to improve performance and lower the costs of your SQL queries.
 The indexes store summary metadata for each partition of your table to avoid scanning data that is not needed for the query execution.
 For more information, see [index management](/docs/sql-query?topic=sql-query-index_management).

 ### Create Index
 {: #chapterCreateIndex}

-<h4 id="createIndex">createIndex</h4>
+#### createIndex
+{: #createIndex}

 <!--include-svg src="./svgfiles/metaindexCreateCommand.svg" target="./diagrams/metaindexCreateCommand.svg" alt="syntax diagram for create index command" layout="@break@" -->

 Create an index on the objects in the specified {{site.data.keyword.cos_short}} location or on the specified table.
 Define the required index type for each column that you want to calculate the summary metadata for.
 Create the index on columns that are used for predicates in the SQL statements.

-<h4 id="metaindexIndextype">metaindexIndextype</h4>
+#### metaindexIndextype
+{: #metaindexIndextype}

 <!--include-svg src="./svgfiles/metaindexIndextype.svg" target="./diagrams/metaindexIndextype.svg" alt="syntax diagram for the different index types" layout="@break@" -->